youngklee/ZenPackers/controlcenter/templates.rst

     serviced service edit zenpython

-  If you see your changes, and a nice ImageID, then all is probably well.
+  If you see your changes, and a nice ImageID, then all is hopefully well.
+  See the actual ZenPacks.zenoss.PythonCollector repo for more detail.